strawdynamics/luminous/README.md

 new Luminous(…);
 ```

-If your project uses ES6, you can do the following, instead:
+If your project uses ES6, you can do the following instead:

 ``` javascript
 import { Luminous } from 'luminous-lightbox';